Ideal-theoretic Explanation of Capacity-achieving Decoding: Linear Operator Codes

 \begin{definition}[linear operator codes] Let $\calL=(L_0,\dots,L_{s-1})$ be a family of linear operators, $A = \{a_1, \dots, a_n\} \subseteq \F$ be a set of evaluation points and $k$ a degree parameter such that $k \leq s \cdot n$.
 Then the linear operator code generated by $\calL$ and $A$, denoted by $LO^{A}_k(\calL)$ is given as follows:

-\begin{itemize} \item If $\calL$ is an ideal family of linear operators with respect to $A$ where the polynomials $E_i := I^{a_i}(\calL)$ further satisfy the following: \begin{enumerate} \item For all $i \in [n]$, polynomial $E_i$ has degree exactly $s$. \item The polynomials $E_i$'s are pairwise relatively prime. \end{enumerate} Then the linear operator code is said to be an \emph{ideal linear operator code} and denoted by $ILO^A_k(\calL)$. \item If the ideal linear operator code $ILO^{A}_k(\calL)$ further satisfies that $\calL$ is linearly-extendible, then the ideal linear operator code is said to be a \emph{linearly-extendible linear operator code}, denoted by $LELO^{A}_k(\calL)$. \end{itemize} \end{definition}
+\begin{itemize} \item If $\calL$ is an ideal family of linear operators with respect to $A$ where the polynomials $E_i := E^{a_i}(\calL)$, which are the monic generator polynomials for the ideals $I^{a_i}(\calL)$, further satisfy the following: \begin{enumerate} \item For all $i \in [n]$, polynomial $E_i$ has degree exactly $s$. \item The polynomials $E_i$'s are pairwise relatively prime. \end{enumerate} Then the linear operator code is said to be an \emph{ideal linear operator code} and denoted by $ILO^A_k(\calL)$. \item If the ideal linear operator code $ILO^{A}_k(\calL)$ further satisfies that $\calL$ is linearly-extendible, then the ideal linear operator code is said to be a \emph{linearly-extendible linear operator code}, denoted by $LELO^{A}_k(\calL)$. \end{itemize} \end{definition}